St. Gerassimos (Deir Hijla)

 The entrance to the monastery is shown below.
 Most of the churches are entered from the west side, since the altar is always facing east.

-The flags above the door are of Greece (blue and white) and the Orthodox church (red and white).
+Flags above the door are of Greece (blue and white) and the Orthodox church (red and white).

-Between the flags is a picture of St. Gerassimos, with animals - donkey, camel and lion - and the Judean desert mountains in the background.
+Between the flags is a picture of St. Gerassimos, with animals – donkey, camel and lion – and the Judean desert mountains in the background.
+The triple animals are associated with Gerassimos (see history).

 A closer view of the painting is seen below, with the monastery on the lower left background.
 On the right the Greek letters stand for "Gerasimos".
 The skull and crossbones, drawn on the lower center garment, symbolize Golgotha - place of the skull - the location of the crucifixion.